 Will We Bleed in Outer Space?

-A conversation with Thais Zuchetti and Dr Varsha Jain, moderated by Dr Natalie Dixon, exploring the design of living and working environments for menstruators beyond Earth.
+A conversation with architect Thaïs Zuchetti and former NASA space gynaecologist Varsha Jain, moderated by Natalie Dixon, exploring the design of living and working environments for menstruators beyond Earth.
 Organised in collaboration with Bloody Beautiful, by affect lab.
-Wednesday 23 April 2025, 19:00 - 22:00.
-Doors open at 18:30
+Wednesday 23 April 2025, 18:30 - 22:00.

-Bloody Beautiful - Will we Bleed in Outer Space?
+Will we Bleed in Outer Space?

 An all-female crew is currently preparing for their maiden space voyage this year.
 Yet, menstruation in space is still under-researched and practically impossible during voyages and at space stations.
-Will we Bleed in Outer Space? is a Gossip Session for exploring the design of living and working environments for menstruators beyond Earth.
-This session delves into the unique considerations of space architecture not as an escape from the human-made-environmental-crises on our planet but rather as an extreme case study for how to approach the challenges we face on Earth.
+On this evening, we looked into the unique considerations of space architecture—not as an escape from the human-made environmental crises on our planet, but rather as an extreme case study for how to approach the challenges we face on Earth.
+Lack of water, extreme weather conditions and small living spaces are obstacles space engineers have to design for, while also considering the needs of different bodies.

-BLOODY BEAUTIFUL is a movement aimed at normalising conversations about menstruation & menopause by affect lab, a creative studio and research practice.
+Bloody Beautiful is an intiative by affect lab, a creative studio and research practice.

 About affect lab